microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

     ![Find anomalies](./Media/FindAnomalies.png)

-1. Now we have a line chart that shows us unusual patterns in our sales data.
-We can click on any anomaly marker to see more details on a new **Anomalies** pane.
-This pane tells us why an anomaly was detected and possible explanations for it.
-Our end users can also access this feature when they view our reports on Power BI service (cloud).
+1. From our line chart, anomalies have now been detected, if we were to select any of the anomaly markers a new **Anomalies** pane is then available, this same experience will be available to our end users as they view our reports within the Power BI service (cloud).

+    The anomalies pane includes information information like why the anomaly was detected and possible explanations including their overall strength score as displayed in the black highlighted areas.

     ![Anomalies pane](./Media/AnomaliesPane.png)